elkcityhazard/chef-frank/content/recipes/appetizers/fresh-mexican-salsa-recipe/index.md

 date: 2019-12-11T01:53:57+00:00

 ---
-Quick Easy Mexican Salsa Recipe is made from Fresh Peppers, Tomatoes, Onions, and Spices.
+Quick Mexican Salsa Recipe is made from Fresh Peppers, Tomatoes, Onions, and Spices.
 Use Mexican Salsa for any [Mexican Recipe][1] as a Topper or Dip.

 ## Salsa Ingedients